Angkor Temple Guide: Bakong (in the Roluos Group)

 Time to Visit:

-Anytime, but the morning light is the best on this east facing temple.
+Anytime, but the morning light is best on this east facing temple.

 Photography Notes: